Doji Stock Candles Pattern and Marubozu Candles Pattern

 Short Body Candles

-Candlesticks with short bodies show that there weren't so many buyers/sellers & the price didn't move much from the opening price to the close price.
+Candlesticks that have small bodies reveal that there weren't many buyers or sellers & the price didn't change much from when it opened to when it closed.

 These show that the buyers or sellers were not very strong.